rust-lang/book/src/ch17-02-concurrency-with-async.md

 </Listing>

-যখন আমরা এটি run করি, তখন আমরা দেখি দুটি future completion পর্যন্ত run হয়:
+When we run this, we see both futures run to completion:

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the threads running differently rather than